s3778722/FWP-A3-React/README.md

 # Notes

 Assignment 3 for Further Web Programming.
-All tasks from Task a to f are fully implemented.
+All tasks from **Task a to f are fully implemented**.
 Student Id: s3778722

 # Getting Started with Create React App